SEALTECH INDUSTRIES

 Control Joint Filling and Saw-Cut Joint Sealing

-Service Area: South-East Queensland and Northern NSW
+Service Area: Control Joint Sealing for South-East Queensland and Northern NSW

-(Brisbane, Gold Coast, Ipswich, Moreton Bay,
+(Brisbane, Gold Coast, Ipswich, Moreton Bay, Redland City and surrounding regions)

-Commercial Control Joint Filling Solutions
+Commercial Control Joint Filling and sealing Solutions

 Concrete is one of the most durable construction materials available.
 However, as it cures and undergoes natural shrinkage, controlled cracking is inevitable.
 Saw-cut control joints are intentionally installed to manage this movement and prevent random cracking.